alisdairdaniel/hosted-accelerated/README.md

-# js file that accelerates and hides as one, the premise is that you have a Cloudflarezh'h
+# js file that accelerates and hides as one, the premise is that you have a Cloudflare account.